Arts-Scène Diffusion

 Pascal Amoyel piano

-At the age of 10, when he began his piano studies at the Ecole Normale de Musique de Paris (Marc André's class), he was quickly noticed by Georges Cziffra, whom he followed in France and Hungary.
-At the age of 17, after a scientific baccalaureate, he decided to devote himself entirely to music.
-At the same time as his studies, he performed improvising in the cabarets of Montmartre.
-He obtained a concert degree from the Ecole Normale de Paris, First Prizes in Piano and Chamber Music at the Conservatoire National Supérieur de Musique de Paris (class of Jacques Rouvier and Pascal Devoyon), became a laureate of the Menuhin and Cziffra Foundations, then won First Prize at the Concours International des Jeunes Pianistes de Paris.
-He also received advice from Daniel Blumenthal, Aldo Ciccolini, Lazar Berman, Maria Curcio, Véra Gornostaeva, Dominique Merlet, Dériré N'Kaoua, Jacqueline Landowski, Lev Naoumov.
+At the age of 10, when he began his piano studies at the Ecole Normale de Musique de Paris (Marc André's class), he was quickly noticed by Georges Cziffra, whom he followed to France and Hungary.
+At the age of 17, after passing his scientific baccalauréat, he decided to devote himself entirely to music.
+Alongside his studies, he performed improvisation in the cabarets of Montmartre.
+He obtained a concert degree from the Ecole Normale de Paris, won First Prizes in Piano and Chamber Music at the Conservatoire National Supérieur de Musique de Paris (class of Jacques Rouvier and Pascal Devoyon), became a laureate of the Menuhin and Cziffra Foundations, and then won First Prize at the Concours International des Jeunes Pianistes de Paris.
+He also received advice from Daniel Blumenthal, Aldo Ciccolini, Lazar Berman, Maria Curcio, Véra Gornostaeva, Dominique Merlet, Dériré N'Kaoua, Jacqueline Landowski and Lev Naoumov.

-This was the beginning of an international career which led him to perform on the greatest stages: Berlin Philharmonic, Muziekgebouw in Amsterdam, Palais des Beaux-Arts in Brussels, Cité de la Musique and Salle Pleyel in Paris, the United States, Canada, Russia, China, Korea...
+This marked the start of an international career that has taken him to some of the world's greatest concert halls: the Berlin Philharmonic, the Muziekgebouw in Amsterdam, the Palais des Beaux-Arts in Brussels, the Cité de la Musique and Salle Pleyel in Paris, the United States, Canada, Russia, China, Korea... and festivals: La Roque d'Anthéron, Folles Journées in Nantes, Tokyo, La Chaise Dieu, La Grange de Meslay...

-His recordings, alone or with the cellist Emmanuelle Bertrand, have received the highest awards: Gramophone, Cannes Classical Awards, ffff de Télérama, Diapason d'Or de l'année, "Choc" du monde de la Musique, 10 de Classica, Grand Prix annuel de la critique allemande...
+His recordings, alone or with the cellist Emmanuelle Bertrand, have won the highest awards: Gramophone, Cannes Classical Awards, ffff de Télérama, Diapason d'Or de l'année, ‘Choc’ du monde de la Musique, 10 de Classica, Grand Prix annuel de la critique allemande...

-Composer, Pascal Amoyel is a laureate of the Fondation d'Entreprise Banque Populaire.
+Pascal Amoyel is a composer and a laureate of the Fondation d'Entreprise Banque Populaire.
 He is notably the author of the cycle Job, ou Dieu dans la tourmente and Lettre à la femme aimée au sujet de la mort (on poems by Jean-Pierre Siméon).

-As a piano and improvisation teacher at the CRR in Rueil-Malmaison, he created the Juniors Festival in which children are the actors, including those with disabilities.
-He directs the Notes d'automne festival, which he created, and has sponsored more than forty productions (with Jean-Pierre Marielle, Barbara Hendricks, Natalie Dessay, Eric-Emmanuel Schmitt, Raphaël Enthoven, Richard Bohringer, Anne Roumanoff, Jacques Gamblin, Patrick Bruel...).
-He is also the artistic advisor of the Estival de la Bâtie d'Urfé.
+A piano and improvisation teacher at the CRR in Rueil-Malmaison and at Sciences Po, he created the Juniors Festival, in which children are the actors, including those with disabilities.
+He directs the Notes d'automne festival, which he founded, and has commissioned over sixty productions (with Jean-Pierre Marielle, Barbara Hendricks, Natalie Dessay, Eric-Emmanuel Schmitt, Raphaël Enthoven, Richard Bohringer, Anne Roumanoff, Jacques Gamblin, Patrick Bruel and others).
+He is also artistic advisor to the Estival de la Bâtie d'Urfé.

-He is the author of the book Si la musique t'était contée (bleu nuit), and has produced a series of broadcasts on France Culture entitled "Une histoire de la musique".
-He was awarded the Grand Prix Arts-Deux Magots for "a musician with qualities of openness and generosity", the Jean-Pierre Bloch Prize of the Licra for "the relationship to human rights in his work", and the Gold Medal for the cultural influence of the French Renaissance.
-He is the patron of the APTE association, which gives music lessons to autistic children.
+He is the author of Si la musique t'était contée (bleu nuit), and has produced a series of programmes on France Culture entitled ‘Une histoire de la musique’.
+He was awarded the Grand Prix Arts-Deux Magots for ‘a musician with qualities of openness and generosity’, the Jean-Pierre Bloch Prize from the Licra for ‘the relationship to human rights in his work’, and the Médaille d'Or du rayonnement culturel de la Renaissance française.
+He is patron of the APTE association, which provides music lessons for autistic children.

 This website uses cookies.
 By continuing to use this website you are giving consent to cookies being used.